Computer graphics

 of colored pictures.
 If we use a single bit to represent each pixel,

-we can only tell whether the pixel is on or off (white or black); if
+we can only tell whether the pixel is on or off (white or black).

-we use (say) eight bits to represent each pixel, we could remember
+If we use (say) eight bits to represent each pixel, we can remember

 (storage space inside the computer) to store a picture the same size.